judocode/laravel-scaffold/README.md

 Watch a [demonstration](http://youtu.be/e7otZWQSqrY) on youtube

-## Features to be added
+## Features to be added for 1.0 release

+- -nv option for no views
+- -m option for migration only ( pivot tables )
+- add field length option ( name:string|40 )
+- on delete restrict/cascade/null
+- remove model/controller/repository/views/seeds/tests if model is removed
+- update model/controller/repository/views/seeds/tests if property is removed

+## Future ideas

 - Add command `scaffold:rollback` to remove any files that were created during the last scaffold update.

-## Future ideas

 - Automatically create js file based on js framework that is specified.